-The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on May 23, 2023.
-On May 23, 2023, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain names.
-On June 29, 2023, the Registrar transmitted by email to the Center its verification response, disclosing registrant and contact information for the disputed domain names which differed from the named Respondent (On behalf of carrefourb.com OWNER and On behalf of panel-carrefour.com OWNER c/o whoisproxy.com) and contact information in the Complaint.
-The Center sent an email communication to the Complainant on July 5, 2023, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amended Complaint on July 7, 2023.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on June 14, 2023.
+On June 14, 2023, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain names.
+On June 15, 2023, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain names which differed from the named Respondent and contact information in the Complaint ("Not Identified / Redacted for privacy").
+The Complaint was originally filed against three domain names registered by two different respondents.
+The Center sent an email communication to the Complainant on June 23, 2023, providing the registrant and contact information for the multiple underlying registrants disclosed by the Registrar and inviting the Complainant to amend the Complaint by adding the Registrar-disclosed registrants as formal Respondents and providing relevant argument or evidence demonstrating that all named Respondents are, in fact, the same entity and/or that all the disputed domain names are under common control.
+The Complainant filed an amended Complaint on June 30, 2023 and indicating that only the disputed domain names were part of this proceeding.

-The Center verified that the Complaint, together with the amended Complaint, satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").
+The Center verified that the Complaint together with the amended Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").

-In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on July 10, 2023.
-In accordance with the Rules, paragraph 5, the due date for Response was July 30, 2023.
+In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on July 25, 2023.
+In accordance with the Rules, paragraph 5, the due date for Response was August 14, 2023.
 The Respondent did not submit any response.
-Accordingly, the Center notified the Respondent's default on August 8, 2023.

-The Center appointed Elise Dufour as the sole panelist in this matter on August 11, 2023.
+Accordingly, the Center notified the Respondent's default on August 16, 2023.
+The Center appointed Elise Dufour as the sole panelist in this matter on September 4, 2023.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.